ArpadGBondor/Red-Inventory-Management/README.md

     - Save()
 - Add/Edit partner
   - ViewModel: EditPartnerViewModel (derived from EditItemModel\<PartnerEntity>)
-  - View: EditPartnerView (in the ContontControl of EditItemWindow)
+  - View: EditPartnerView (in the ContentControl of EditItemWindow)
 - Add/Edit product category
   - ViewModel: EditProductCategoryViewModel (derived from EditItemModel\<ProductCategoryEntity>)
-  - View: EditProductCategoryView (in the ContontControl of EditItemWindow)
+  - View: EditProductCategoryView (in the ContentControl of EditItemWindow)
 - Add/Edit product
   - ViewModel: EditProductViewModel (derived from EditItemModel\<ProductListEntity>)
-  - View: EditProductView (in the ContontControl of EditItemWindow)
+  - View: EditProductView (in the ContentControl of EditItemWindow)
 - Add/Edit transaction
   - ViewModel: EditTransactionViewModel (derived from EditItemModel\<TransactionHeadListEntity>)
-  - View: EditTransactionView (in the ContontControl of EditItemWindow)
+  - View: EditTransactionView (in the ContentControl of EditItemWindow)
 - Add/Edit user
   - Adding and editing users are handled by the [Login UI](#login-ui)

 #### Lists UI
+- View: ListView
+  - Every list uses the same view.
+  - The middle of the view is a ContentControl, that shows different views based on the different ViewModels
+- Model: ListModel\<Entity>
+  - This is the base class of every ListViewModel class and DetailsViewModel class, and it implements everything that connects the viewmodel with the ListView, except one abstract function, that has to be implemented in the derived classes:
+    - RefreshList()
+- Inventory list
+  - ViewModel:InventoryViewModel (derived from ListModel\<TransactionBodyListEntity>)
+  - View: InventoryListView (in the ContentControl of ListView)
+- Partner transactions list
+  - ViewModel:PartnerTransactionsViewModel (derived from ListModel\<TransactionHeadListEntity>)
+  - View: PartnerTransactionsListView (in the ContentControl of ListView)

-##### List Details
+##### Details list
+- View: ListDetailsWindow
+  - Every details list uses the same view.
+  - The middle of the view is a ContentControl, that shows different views based on the different ViewModels
+- Inventory details list
+  - ViewModel:InventoryDetailsViewModel (derived from ListModel\<TransactionHeadListEntity>)
+  - View: InventoryListDetailsView (in the ContentControl of ListDetailsWindow)
+- Partner transactions list
+  - ViewModel:PartnerTransactionsDetailsViewModel (derived from ListModel\<TransactionHeadListEntity>)
+  - View: PartnerTransactionsListDetailsView (in the ContentControl of ListDetailsWindow)